 ABOUT

-Jordan Davis is poetry editor of The Nation.
+Jordan Davis was poetry editor of The Nation from 2011 to 2013.

 His first book is Million Poems Journal, and he is a columnist for The Constant Critic.